Nursing

 Reference management software lets you store, annotate and group references and also automatically creates citations and reference lists in your documents.

 There are a number of different reference management software tools available.
-For help in deciding which is right for you, please see our software comparison table from the link below:
+For help in deciding which is right for you, please see our software comparison table or the document made available by the Digital Skills and Training team:

 Reference management software tools contd